SyedSameerFaisall/SyedSameerFaisall/Readme.md

 <br/>

 I'm a **BSc Data Science student at UCL (ranked 1st in cohort)**, currently interning as a **Software Engineer at J.P.
 Morgan** on the Digital & Platform team within Investment Banking.
-I build things at the intersection of **machine learning, multi-agent AI systems, and quantitative finance** — from portfolio risk models to voice-to-dashboard emergency triage systems.
+I build things at the intersection of **machine learning, multi-agent AI systems, and quantitative finance** — from portfolio risk models to developer tools.

 ## 🧰 Tech Stack